twitter/finagle/CONTRIBUTING.md

 ```

 This will clone, build, and publish locally the current `-SNAPSHOT` version
-from the `develop` branch of Finagle's other Twitter open source dependencies.
+from the `develop` branch of Finagle's other X/Twitter open source dependencies.

 It is your choice to use the published nightly snapshot versions or to build
 the snapshots locally from their respective `develop` branches via the